 Q: I have been trying to follow the Food Pyramid for quite some time.
 Now I find out that my blood sugar is too high.
 I don't have diabetes yet, but I don't want to get it.
 My doctor says to eat less carbohydrate, but not to cut back too much.
 He suggested I eat less bread and desserts.
 What should my "new pyramid" be?

 A: One of the main principles of reduced-carbohydrate diets is that each person must find the carbohydrate level that works for that individual.
 Some prediabetics find that monitoring their blood glucose, as diabetics do, is helpful in figuring out what eating patterns keep their blood sugar stable and as normal as possible.
-This can be tremendously helpful in figuring out how much glucose (which all carbs break down into) your body can tolerate.
+This can be tremendously helpful in figuring out how much sugar (carb) your body can tolerate.

 Realizing that each person is different, here are some guidelines for a low-carbohydrate diet pyramid:

 Vegetables -- For most people, vegetables make up the base of the pyramid, with more suggested servings than any other type of food.
 You will see some low-carb pyramids with protein foods at the base.
 But by volume, try eating lots of non-starchy vegetables -- at least three to five cups per day.